andydandy74/ClockworkForDynamo/README.md

 #State of migration#

-At least for a while, I will maintain two versions this package (one for Dynamo 0.6.3 and one for Dynamo 0.7.x).
+At least for a while, I will maintain two versions of this package (one for Dynamo 0.6.3 and one for Dynamo 0.7).
 At some point, however, I will abandon the 0.6.3 branch.
 Migrating from 0.6.3, I also recategorized and renamed most of the nodes.
 These changes are documented in an [excel sheet](NodeList.xls) that contains a list of all nodes within the package.
 This list is colour-coded in order to reflect the state of each node:
-- ```GREEN```: Works in 0.7.x
+- ```GREEN```: Works in 0.7
-- ```YELLOW```: Still buggy in 0.7.x / needs review / not yet migrated
+- ```YELLOW```: Still buggy in 0.7 / needs review / not yet migrated
-- ```RED```: Deprecated in 0.7.x
+- ```RED```: Deprecated in 0.7
-- ```PURPLE```: Works in 0.7.x, but has improvements planned
+- ```PURPLE```: Works in 0.7, but has improvements planned

-I am currently using the offical 0.6.3 and 0.7.3 builds as well as recent daily builds of Dynamo 0.7.x for testing.
-Note that nodes known to be buggy in the latest daily builds of Dynamo 0.7.x will not be included in the package until they (or the respective bugs in Dynamo that are causing them to fail) are fixed.
+I am currently using the offical 0.6.3 and 0.7.3 builds as well as recent daily builds of Dynamo 0.7 for testing.
+Note that nodes known to be buggy in the latest official build of Dynamo 0.7 will not be included in the package until they (or the respective bugs in Dynamo that are causing them to fail) are fixed.

 #Material on this repository#

 This repository contains the following:

 Directory [package_samples](package_samples) contains simple examples for most of the nodes in Clockwork.
 I use them for occasional testing, but they should also help explain how to use each node.
 The samples are currently still sorted according to their previous package and limited to 0.6.3 files.
-I plan to correct that in the future by organizing them according to their respective categories in the node browser and also add 0.7.x versions of the sample files.
+I plan to correct that in the future by organizing them according to their respective categories in the node browser and also add 0.7 versions of the sample files.

 Directory [workflow_samples](workflow_samples) contains some sample workflows that I have published online somewhere before.
 I have also started to include some of the examples that I use for teaching Dynamo.
-All of these are currently still 0.6.3 files and will be migrated as 0.7.x stability improves and time permits.
+All of these are currently still 0.6.3 files and will be migrated as time permits.

-Directory [nodes](nodes) is the actual repository of the custom nodes.
-Particularly the 0.7.x subdirectory may contain nodes that have not been published to the package manager yet.
+Directory [nodes](nodes) is the actual repository of the custom nodes that I use for versioning nodes in between publishing package updates to Dynamo's package manager - which means you will sometimes find nodes in here that haven't made it onto the package manager yet.

 Directory [issues](issues) contains sample files for issues raised on the [Dynamo GitHub site](https://github.com/DynamoDS/Dynamo).